sanjaythakor79844/Word-Counter-System/README.md

 This is a Streamlit-based application that counts the number of words in the text or paragraph provided by the user.
 The app is designed to be simple, intuitive, and efficient, offering a clean interface for users to interact with.

 # Features
-Input Text Box: Type or paste your paragraph into the provided text area.<br>
+Input Text Box:<br> Type or paste your paragraph into the provided text area.<br>
 Word Counting: Displays the total number of words in the input text.<br>
 Validation: Alerts users if the input is empty.<br>
 User-Friendly Interface: Built with Streamlit for simplicity and ease of use.<br>